LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 And it is great, in theory, but we can't really make any sense of that amount of text.

 > ## Canceling Commands
-> To cancel this print of `829-0.txt`, or indeed any ongoing processes in the Unix shell, hit `ctrl+c` {: .callout}
+> To cancel this print of `829-0.txt`, or indeed any ongoing processes in the Unix shell, hit `Ctrl+C` {: .callout}

-Instead, we may want to just look at the first or the last bit of the file.
+Often we just want a quick glimpse of the first or the last part of a file to get an idea about what the file is about.
+To let us do that, the Unix shell provides us with the commands `head` and `tail`.

 ~~~
 $ head 829-0.txt